Ethiopians in Washington, D.C.

-There is a large Ethiopian American community in the Washington, D.C. metropolitan area.
-According to the Embassy of Ethiopia, this was the largest ethnic Ethiopian community outside of Africa.
+The Ethiopian American community in the Washington, D.C. metropolitan area is the largest ethnic Ethiopian community outside of Africa.

 History

 Ethiopians began settling Washington, D.C. after the Derg overthrew Emperor of Ethiopia Haile Selassie in 1974.

 Ethiopians moved to Adams Morgan in the 1980s.
 Adams Morgan served as a center of business of the Ethiopian community.
 In the mid-1990s many Ethiopians began moving to the U Street area.
 Many moved out of Adams Morgan to other areas after rent became increasingly expensive.

 The campaign to officially designate the U Street area as Little Ethiopia started around 2004.
 Elizabeth Chacko, the author of "Translocality in Washington, D.C. and Addis Ababa," stated that the Ethiopian community wanted the Little Ethiopia in Washington, D.C. because the city is the capital of the United States.
 This campaign was not successful.
 The author added that at that time, the Ethiopian area in Alexandria, Virginia had a higher concentration of Ethiopians compared to the one in Washington, D.C.

 In 2004 the Mayor of Washington, D.C. signed the DC Language Access Act, which provided government services in five non-English languages including Amharic.
 The Ethiopians were among the groups campaigning for this act.